-Why use a market compensation tool?
+Why use a compensation management software?
 Figures v.
 Glassdoor

 In a competitive job market, retaining top talent is key.
 One way to achieve this is by boosting trust with your employees through open conversations about compensation.
 But those kinds of conversations are hard to achieve if your compensation strategy isn’t backed up by reliable data.